f0e/blur/README.md

 - blur amount - for maximum blur/smoothness use 1, for medium blur use 0.5, low blur 0.2-0.3.
 0.6-0.8 gives nice results for 60fps, 0.3~ is good for 30fps
 - blur weighting - just keep it at equal

-- interpolated fps - results become worse if this is too high, for 60fps source footage around 300-900 should be good, for 180fps 1200 is good
+- interpolated fps - results become worse if this is too high, for 60fps source footage around 300-900 should be good, for 180fps 1200 is good.
+In general the limit tends to be at around 10x the input video's fps.

 - interpolation speed - just keep it at default
 - interpolation tuning - for gameplay footage default (smooth) keeps the crosshair intact, but film is also a good option